Jason-Lawrence/Research/CoulombsLaw/Documentation/README.md

 This file holds utility functions to be used.
 This entails opening, parsing, and loading files into the program.
 It builds all of the Atoms in the file and provides a list of general atoms and a list of ligands At the end of the program it takes the results and writes it to a file.
+Note The DEBUG global variable is initially set to False but can be set to true if You want to see how each line gets parsed.

 ### init(dir, fileName)
 This function is responsible for opening the Input File passed to it located in the Input Directory.